TommyTeaVee/workadventure/docs/dev/roomAPI.md

 ## Setup on self hosting

-If you want to use the API on your self-hosted WorkAdventure server you must define the following environment variable in your .env file :
+If you want to use the API on your self-hosted Qtune server you must define the following environment variable in your .env file :

 | Variable name | Description | Example |
 | ------- | -------- | -------- |